-2. Overly Optimistic Return Assumption.
-The net inflation assumption, which is one of the building blocks included within the net investment return assumption, is an outlier and higher than the estimates from eight independent professional inflation forecasters.
+1. Overly Optimistic Return Assumption.
+The net inflation assumption, which is one of the building blocks included within the net investment return assumption, is at the highest end of our range, being higher than all but one of our sources of inflation forecasting.
 The board's 6.75% net investment return assumption for 2017 is also outside the consensus mainstream of professional investment forecasters.
-It is, in our opinion, overly optimistic.
+It is, in our opinion, overly optimistic compared to a preponderance of expert investment forecasters.
 A more appropriate net return assumption would be 5.50% per year.
 Even though the board and actuary lowered the return assumption from 7.0% in 2016, the 6.75% assumption is still overly optimistic for use in the 2017 Funding Valuation.
 All valuation assumptions need to stand on their own each year.

-Refer to "Section 2: Overly Optimistic Return Assumption" of this report for details.
+Refer to "Section 1: Overly Optimistic Return Assumption" of this report for details.

-3. Mortality Assumption.
-Careful analysis was undertaken by the board's actuary, in compliance with current actuarial literature, in assessing the degree of plan-specific mortality experience that should be recognized in the mortality tables assumed for the 2017 Funding Valuation.
+2. Mortality Assumption.
+Careful analysis was undertaken by the board's actuary, in accordance with methods outlined in current actuarial literature, specifically for assessing the degree of planspecific mortality experience that should be recognized in the mortality tables assumed for the 2017 Funding Valuation.
 The current mortality assumption is acceptable.

-Refer to "Section 3: Mortality Assumption" of this report for details.
+Refer to "Section 2: Mortality Assumption" of this report for details.